 CJA458 Financial Investigations

-Lead Faculty: Dr. Chandrika M. Kelso JD
+Lead Faculty: Dr. Chandrika M. Kelso

 Investigates the accounting steps required to effectively pursue financial crimes.
 Topics include the five standards of proof, different classifications of evidence as well as the intricacies involved in how an investigator might develop the evidence necessary for a forfeiture proceeding.